Chronology of discoveries of water on Mars: Mars Reconnaissance Orbiter

-Of interest from the days of the Viking Orbiters are piles of material surrounding cliffs.
+Of interest from the days of the Viking orbiters are piles of material surrounding cliffs.
 These deposits of rock debris are called lobate debris aprons (LDAs).
-These features have a convex topography and a gentle slope from cliffs or escarpments; this suggests flow away from the steep source cliff.
-In addition, lobate debris aprons can show surface lineations just as rock glaciers on the Earth.
-Recently, research with the Shallow Radar on the Mars Reconnaissance Orbiter has provided strong evidence that the LDAs in Hellas Planitia and in mid northern latitudes are glaciers that are covered with a thin layer of rocks.
+These features have a convex topography and a gentle slope from cliffs or escarpments, suggesting flow away from the steep source cliff.
+In addition, lobate debris aprons can show surface lineations just as rock glaciers on Earth.
+Recently, research with the Shallow Radar on the Mars Reconnaissance Orbiter has provided strong evidence that the LDAs in Hellas Planitia and in mid-northern latitudes are glaciers covered with a thin layer of rocks.
 Radar from the Mars Reconnaissance Orbiter gave a strong reflection from the top and base of LDAs, meaning that pure water ice made up the bulk of the formation (between the two reflections).
 Based on the experiments of the Phoenix lander and the studies of the Mars Odyssey from orbit, frozen water is now known to exist at just under the surface of Mars in the far north and south (high latitudes).
 The discovery of water ice in LDAs demonstrates that water is found at even lower latitudes.
-Future colonists on Mars will be able to tap into these ice deposits, instead of having to travel to much higher latitudes.
-Another major advantage of LDAs over other sources of Martian water is that they can easily detected and mapped from orbit.
 Lobate debris aprons are shown below from the Phlegra Montes, which are at a latitude of 38.2 degrees north.
-The Phoenix lander set down at about 68 degrees north latitude, so the discovery of water ice in LDAs greatly expands the range of easily available on Mars.
-It is far easier to land a spaceship near the equator of Mars, so the closer water is available to the equator the better it will be for future colonists.

 Below are examples of lobate debris aprons that were studied with HiRISE.

 Lobate debris apron in Phlegra Montes, Cebrenia quadrangle.
 The debris apron is probably mostly ice with a thin covering of rock debris, so it could be a source of water for future Martian colonists.
 Scale bar is 500 meters long.

 Close-up of surface of a lobate debris apron.
 Note the lines that are common in rock glaciers on the Earth.
 Image located in Hellas quadrangle.

 View of lobate debris apron along a slope.
 Image located in Arcadia quadrangle.